Mental Health Therapy in Maine

 Lyle Vintinner is a Psychologist, providing both online and in-person sessions.
 Services include therapy for children (0 - 10), teen & preteen (11 - 18), and adults (18+).
 They offer therapeutic services to support mental health and personal growth.
 Get in touch to see how therapy can fit your goals and schedule.

-Timothy.
-Sweeney Sr is an Addiction Counselor, providing both online and in-person sessions.
-Services include therapy for adults (18+).
-Timothy. is in-network with insurance provider MaineCare.
-They accept Cash, Check, and Mastercard.
+Kathleen Albert is a Psychologist, providing both online and in-person sessions.
+Services include therapy for teen & preteen (11 - 18), adults (18+), and seniors (65+).
+Kathleen is in-network with insurance providers including Aetna, Behavioral Health Systems, and BlueCross BlueShield.
 Get in touch to see how therapy can fit your goals and schedule.

 Mental Health in Maine